 Q. Is the free plan sufficient?

 All three apps allow basic flashcard study on their free plans.
-However, paid plans are recommended for full access to AI features.
+Ongoing AI generation, however, requires a paid plan on both Memly and Quizlet.
 Anki is unique in offering all features for free on PC, making it the most cost-effective option for desktop-based learners.
-Memly starts at $5/month and Quizlet at $8/month for AI capabilities.
+Memly starts at $4/month and Quizlet at $7.99/month for AI capabilities.

 Q. Can I study only on my smartphone?